addi-G998/spotify-react/README.md

 One problem that resides still and which Spotify still refuses to implement is audio manipulation.

-I will be implementing a chatting funktion in near future as well, which will be usable to everyone
+I will be implementing a chatting function in near future as well, which will be usable to everyone